 For those who want easy access to nature,

-forget you’re in a city once you enter one of
+You’ll forget you’re in a city once you enter

-bikers, and dogs enjoy 70 miles of recreational
+joggers, bikers, and dogs enjoy 70 miles of

-as its proximity to Forest Park, make this a
+imity to Forest Park, make this a premium

 Victorian facades and boutique stores dominate Nob Hill, also known as the Alphabet